arcanemachine/phoenix-quiz-game/support/deployment/README.md

 3. Run the `systemd` service file generator in `support/scripts/native-systemd-service-file-generate`.

-- This script will place a `systemd` service file called `phoenix-todo-list.service` in the `$USER/.config/systemd/user/phoenix`
+- This script will place a `systemd` service file called `phoenix-quiz-game.service` in the `$USER/.config/systemd/user/phoenix`
 - To view the `systemd` service file template in the console instead of writing the file, set the `DRY_RUN=1` environment variable before running the script.

 4. The `systemd` service file should now be available in the `$USER/.config/systemd/user/phoenix` directory.

 5. Reload the `systemd` daemons: `systemctl --user daemon-reload`

-6. Start the service: `systemctl --user start phoenix-todo-list.service`
+6. Start the service: `systemctl --user start phoenix-quiz-game.service`

-- Stop the service: `systemctl --user stop phoenix-todo-list.service`
+- Stop the service: `systemctl --user stop phoenix-quiz-game.service`

-7. To enable the service on startup: `systemctl --user enable phoenix-todo-list.service`
+7. To enable the service on startup: `systemctl --user enable phoenix-quiz-game.service`

-- To disable the service from running on startup: `systemctl --user disable phoenix-todo-list.service`
+- To disable the service from running on startup: `systemctl --user disable phoenix-quiz-game.service`

-8. To view the logs for the service (useful for troubleshooting): `journalctl --user -xe --unit phoenix-todo-list`
+8. To view the logs for the service (useful for troubleshooting): `journalctl --user -xe --unit phoenix-quiz-game`

 ## Deploying With Containers